opro/opro/README.md

     $ rake db:migrate
 ````

-This will add `Oauth::AuthGrant` and `Oauth::ClientApp` to your database.
+This will add `Opro::Oauth::AuthGrant` and `Opro::Oauth::ClientApp` to your database.
 An iPhone app would need to register for a `client_id` and `client_secret` before using Oauth as a ClientApp.
 Once created they could get authorization from users by going through the oauth flow, thus creating AuthGrants.
 In other words a ClientApp has many users through AuthGrants.

 ## Setup